garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 4 Buffer and Query.md

 1. Open `ViewController.swift` in the Assistant Editor.
 Right-click and drag the button to create an **Action** connection in `ViewController`, then close the Assistant Editor:

     ```
-    @IBAction func button_bufferAndQuery_onAction(sender: NSButton) {
+    @IBAction func button_bufferAndQuery_onAction(_ button_bufferAndQuery: NSButton) {
     }
     ```

 1. ArcGIS Runtime Quartz for macOS uses **touch delegates** to capture user actions on the map.
 In `ViewController.swift`, after the `import` statements but before the `ViewController` class declaration, declare a new touch delegate class.
 In this exercise, we call this class `BufferAndQueryTouchDelegate`.
 In a production app, you might put this class in its own Swift file.
 For this exercise, it’s fine to put this class in `ViewController.swift`.
 Here is the class declaration to add:

     ```
-    class BufferAndQueryTouchDelegate: NSObject, AGSMapViewTouchDelegate {
+    class BufferAndQueryTouchDelegate: NSObject, AGSGeoViewTouchDelegate {
     }
     ```

-1. In your new delegate class, add a `mapView` method to get a user’s tap on the screen.
+1. In your new delegate class, add a `geoView` method to get a user’s tap on the screen.
 You will write most of the code for this method later, but for now, just do a `println`:

     ```
-    func mapView(mapView: AGSMapView, didTapAtScreenPoint screenPoint: CGPoint, mapPoint: AGSPoint) {
+    func geoView(_ geoView: AGSGeoView, didTapAtScreenPoint screenPoint: CGPoint, mapPoint: AGSPoint) {
-        print("Clicked on map!")
+        print("Clicked on map or scene!")
     }
     ```

 1. This delegate class will use an `AGSGraphicsOverlay` to display the point that the user clicks and the buffer around it.
 In `BufferAndQueryTouchDelegate`, declare a field to store a graphics overlay:

     ```
-    private let graphicsOverlay: AGSGraphicsOverlay
+    fileprivate let graphicsOverlay: AGSGraphicsOverlay
     ```

 1. In your delegate class, implement an initializer that accepts an `AGSGraphicsOverlay` as a parameter:

     ```
-    init(mapGraphics: AGSGraphicsOverlay) {
+    init(graphics: AGSGraphicsOverlay) {
-        self.graphicsOverlay = mapGraphics
+        self.graphicsOverlay = graphics
     }
     ```

-1. In `ViewController`, declare a field of the type of your new delegate class:
+1. In `ViewController`, declare two fields of the type of your new delegate class, one for the map and one for the scene:

     ```
+    fileprivate let bufferAndQueryTouchDelegateMap: BufferAndQueryTouchDelegate
-    private let bufferAndQueryTouchDelegate: BufferAndQueryTouchDelegate
+    fileprivate let bufferAndQueryTouchDelegateScene: BufferAndQueryTouchDelegate
     ```

-1. In `ViewController`, declare and instantiate a field of type `AGSGraphicOverlay`.
-This is the graphics overlay you will use to display the point that the user clicks and the buffer around it.
-Later, you will add this overlay to the map.
-For now, just declare and instantiate it:
+1. In `ViewController`, declare and instantiate two fields of type `AGSGraphicOverlay`, one for the map and one for the scene.
+These are the graphics overlays you will use to display the point that the user clicks and the buffer around it.
+Later, you will add these overlays to the map and scene.
+For now, just declare and instantiate them:

     ```
-    private let bufferAndQueryMapGraphics = AGSGraphicsOverlay()
+    fileprivate let bufferAndQueryMapGraphics = AGSGraphicsOverlay()
+    fileprivate let bufferAndQuerySceneGraphics = AGSGraphicsOverlay()
     ```

 1. Implement an initializer for your `ViewController` class.
-In this initializer, instantiate the delegate you declared above, and don’t forget to call `super.init`:
+In this initializer, instantiate the delegates you declared above, and don’t forget to call `super.init`:

     ```
     required init?(coder: NSCoder) {
-        self.bufferAndQueryTouchDelegate = BufferAndQueryTouchDelegate(mapGraphics: bufferAndQueryMapGraphics)
+        self.bufferAndQueryTouchDelegateMap = BufferAndQueryTouchDelegate(graphics: bufferAndQueryMapGraphics)
+        self.bufferAndQueryTouchDelegateScene = BufferAndQueryTouchDelegate(graphics: bufferAndQuerySceneGraphics)
         super.init(coder: coder)
     }
     ```

 1. Go back to your action method for the buffer and query toggle button (we called it `button_bufferAndQuery_onAction`).
 This method runs when the user toggles the button on or off.
-If the button is toggled on, we need to tell the mapView to use our touch delegate.
-If the button is toggled off, we need to tell the map view to do nothing in particular when the user clicks the map by setting its touch delegate to `nil`:
+If the button is toggled on, we need to tell the mapView and sceneView to use our touch delegates.
+If the button is toggled off, we need to tell the map view and scene view to do nothing in particular when the user clicks the map or scene by setting its touch delegate to `nil`:

     ```
-    mapView.touchDelegate = (NSOnState == sender.state) ? bufferAndQueryTouchDelegate : nil
+    mapView.touchDelegate = (NSOnState == button_bufferAndQuery.state) ? bufferAndQueryTouchDelegateMap : nil
+    sceneView.touchDelegate = (NSOnState == button_bufferAndQuery.state) ? bufferAndQueryTouchDelegateScene : nil
     ```

 1. In Xcode, open the Debug area, and then run your app.
 Verify that a new toggle button appears and that your `print` prints text when and only when the toggle button is toggled on and you click the map: